darwingp/darwin/README.md

 # push307

-This is the template for a PushGP system for Hamilton's CS 307: Genetic Programming class.
+Evolves a program to compute a symbolic regression.
+This was implemented for Hamilton College's CS 307: Genetic Programming class.
+This is the work of Jack Hay and Nate Symer.

-If you choose to make a fork of this to version control your code (which would be a good idea!) please make it private as to not share code with your classmates.
-Student GitHub users should be able to get free private repositories.

 ## Usage